wroberts4/3dwinds/docs/source/examples.rst

                             print data to shell without saving
       --save-directory path_name, -s path_name
                             directory to save to.
-Defaults to where script was ran --earth-spheroid str  spheroid of Earth
+Defaults to where script was ran --earth-ellipsoid str  ellipsoid of Earth
       --center y x [units]
                             projection y and x coordinate of the center of area.
                             Default: lat long